SecureAIAutonomyLab/LLM-Workshop/arc_gpu_node_guide.md

 https://hpcsupport.utsa.edu/foswiki/bin/view/ARC/WebHome

-# Guide to Setting Up SSH Keys for GitHub on HPC Environment (ARC)
+# Guide to Setting Up SSH Keys for GitHub Authentication on HPC Environment (Needed for Private Repos)

 This guide assumes that you are already logged into the HPC environment and will walk you through generating an SSH key, configuring SSH to use this key for GitHub, and adding the key to your GitHub account.